 So you want to be a minimalist, but you don’t want to give anything up.
 While others would probably make fun of your aspiration, I’m totally in agreement with you.
 There are a variety of ways to practice minimalism without getting rid of anything.
+(Check out the differences between downsizing and minimalism for a simpler life.)
 So I’m happy to share with you the secrets of how to become a minimalist without giving up things.

 The Problem With Giving Up Things